Direct Current (DC) Electric Circuits

 Series DC circuit

-In an electrical circuit, several electrical devices such as light bulbs can be placed in a line or in series in the circuit between the positive and negative poles of the battery.
+In an electric circuit, several electric devices such as light bulbs can be placed in a line or in series in the circuit between the positive and negative poles of the battery.
 This is called a series circuit.

 Two light bulbs in a series circuit with a battery